tahurmd/stampDB/DEV_CONTRACT.md

 Timestamps: u32 ts_ms + epoch_id (in snapshots) to handle wrap.

-Metadata: A/B snapshots in LittleFS using rename-atomic; also persist a small ring head pointer updated every 64 blocks or 2 s (whichever first).
+Metadata: A/B snapshots in a raw reserved flash region (two sectors) with CRC; also persist a small ring head pointer in a dedicated sector (updated on segment roll).

 Recovery: load newest valid A/B snapshot; probe last segment tail; truncate partial block; if snapshot missing, rebuild summaries from commit footers.
 Lose at most the last partial block.